THE RULES OF THE REAL WAY TO DAKAR

 – Time penalties associated with the failure to reach each control point if they are different from the general rules.

-– If a scoring or start card is used it must to be handed over to a designated organization team member at the beginning and end of each special section and at the end of the stage.
-If the scoring card is lost you will receive a 1 hour penalty.
+– If a start card is used it must be handed over to a designated organisation team member at the beginning and end of each special section and at the end of the stage.
+If the start card is lost, you will receive a 2-hour penalty.

 F) Race category regulations - Technical and medical assistance

-1. Participants may receive technical assistance from another participant or service team at any time during the race without penalty.
+1. Participants may receive technical and other assistance from another participant or service team at any time during the race without penalty.

-4. If you request technical or medical assistance from the organizers during a stage or special section – even if they are standing in front of you – you must push the bottom on the device indicating that you need and want assistance.
+5. If you request technical or medical assistance from the organisers during a stage or special section – even if they are standing in front of you – you must push the button on the device indicating that you need and want assistance.

-5. Anyone who requests technical or medical assistance from the organizers by using the device will be relegated to the adventure category.
-(Except for legitimate calling for the other rally participants in medical case.)
+6. Anyone who requests technical assistance from the organisers by using the device will be relegated to the adventure category (except for legitimate calling for the other rally participants in medical case).

-8. In case of a technical issue our team in the tracks will get to you and try to help you sort the issue.
-If it is not possible to sort the issue, we will transport you to the camp.
-We may have the opportunity to bring small motorbikes to camp with you and we will try to tow quads, cars, ATV’s etc. if the terrain allows such operation.
-In case of heavy bikes (e.g. >800cc), vehicles that cannot be towed or terrain that does not allow towing the organizers will assist you getting in contact with local assistance to get your vehicle out, but you must organize and pay for this service yourself.
+10. In case of a technical issue our team in the tracks will get to you and try to help you sort the issue.
+If it is not possible to sort the issue, we will transport you to the next camp.
+We may have the opportunity to bring small motorbikes to the camp along with you and we will try to tow quads, cars, ATV’s etc. if the terrain allows such an operation.
+In case of heavy bikes (e.g. >800cc), vehicles that cannot be towed or terrain that does not allow towing the organisers will assist you in getting in contact with local assistance to get your vehicle out.
+However, this is your responsibility and must be paid for by you.

-9. In case of technical or medical issues that means that you will not be able to continue as a participant with your own vehicle, you must organize your personal transport as well as the transport of your vehicle.
+11. In case of technical or medical issues that means that you will not be able to continue as a participant with your own vehicle, you must organise your personal transport as well as the transport of your vehicle.
 However, if you find a way to transport yourself from camp to camp, you are welcome to stay for the duration of the rally.

-10. If you – for any reason – leave a vehicle behind in the desert or elsewhere and don’t bring it out of the country you imported it to, the organizers may have to pay for the rescue of the vehicle and may be subject to a fine from local authorities.
-In this case, you must pay for any costs incurred by the organization related to the rescuing, export and other costs and fines of the vehicle you registered to the rally.
+12. If you – for any reason – leave a vehicle behind in the desert or elsewhere and don’t bring it out of the country you imported it to, the organisers may have to pay for the rescue of the vehicle and may be subject to a fine from local authorities.
+In this case, you will have to pay for any costs incurred by the organisation related to the rescuing, export and other costs and fines of the vehicle you registered to the rally.